ShreyaShah04/hello-word/README.md

 Hello peeps!

 Shreya here, I like to work on computer and learn about new technology.
-"I got more interested in the calculator than I did in the problem."
+Technology is constantly evolving to make human life easier and I would love to be a part of this technical future.